charlie11e/charlie11e/README.md

 # Welcome to my page

 I am Charles Evans, a student at the University of Notre Dame originally from Kentucky.
 I am majoring in Economics with minors in Data Science and Philosophy, Political Science, and Economics (PPE).
+This semester I am learning the basics of Data Science.
+I am currently working on a project in Streamlit.
+By the end of the semester I hope to possess a broad range of data science capabilities upon which I can build in my future classes.

  <h3> Languages and Tools: </h3>
 <p>